emipa606/ClutterDoors/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1702884986

 - Fixed the patches for the mentioned mods, should work if the mod-names changes in the future as well
+- Added 2x1 and 3x1 autodoor textures for Doors Expanded.
+Graphics by Lestia Urufuhando

 ![Image](https://i.imgur.com/pufA0kM.png)